Hi!

 Would that be okay?
 Or finding a higher minimum part time job would much be better?

-most recent by 2Au
+most recent by deltaexecutor

 SG-based Members; drop by here! (",)

-most recent by Conboyboy
+most recent by Jake23

 The longest running Pinoy-Australian Forum site in the history.
 We are connecting Pinoys "in" and "to" Australia since 2010!
 If you want to join in, click one of these buttons!